A Forgotten Unreached People Group

 Currently, there are an estimated 17,000 people groups in the world, of which nearly 7,000 are considered unreached with the gospel.
 This doesn’t mean they’ve never heard of Jesus or seen a Christian, but that less than 2% of the group are true followers of Jesus and lack the resources to evangelize without outside assistance.

 While we must never diminish the need to reach these global peoples, it's time we realize that 21st-century America, in its own way, is an unreached people group.
 Have they heard of Jesus?
 Yes.
 Have they seen Christians?
 Yes.
 Do they live in a country with deep Christian roots?
 Yes.
 Have they ever attended a church?
 If over fifty, the majority will say yes; if under fifty, no. Over 29% of all adults in the United States have no religious affiliation.
-The alarming reality is that more than half of those who live in America, over 167 million—a population greater than 95% of the countries in the world—don't have a clear understanding of the gospel.
+The alarming reality is that up to 70% of those living in America, over 238 million—a population greater than 95% of the countries in the world—don't have a clear understanding of the gospel.
 It's a huge unreached people group.

 Many may ask, "How can this be?"
 One of the biggest reasons is the mistaken idea that God’s plan for getting the gospel to people is inviting them to church.
 Yet the first word of the Great Commission is not “Invite" or “Come”, but “Go.”
 The heart of Jesus' commission is about followers of Jesus connecting and communicating in their everyday lives with those God loves and longs to redeem.